charlysan/gidm/README.md

 ### Docker Image

-Docker image is also available from [DockerHub](https://hub.docker.com/repository/docker/charlysan/gidm).
-You will find some examples in [Examples Section](#run-using-docker).
+Docker image is also available from [DockerHub](https://hub.docker.com/r/charlysan/gidm).
+You will find some use cases in section [Examples](#run-using-docker).

 ## Usage